WendtOle/Syncival/README.md

 I use my "spotify api app" with my own spotify account without any problems.
 If I want to use my spotify app with another spotify account it is necessary to register this user with "Username" and "Email" under "https://developer.spotify.com/dashboard/<some-id>/users".

+# Syncival 2.0
+In the branch syncival-2.0 is a nextjs not finished nextjs implementation of syncival.
+The whole part which compares with your spotify liked songs, playlists, follows and albums is not included yet.

 # How is it deployed

 ## API